The-Hustler-Hattab/ReverseShellWebSocketAgent/README.md

     ```

 ## Usage
-The project will generate jar with dependencies and exe file.
+The project will generate a jar with dependencies and an exe file.
-To use the reverse shell, run the following command:
+To use the reverse shell, click the exe or the jar or run the following command:

 ```bash
 java -jar target/reverseShell-1.0.1-jar-with-dependencies.jar